Jobs#

 Screenshot of the Job Details page with the pencil icon highlighted

-Updating a job is also possible via your Project instance.
+In the SDK, updating a job is possible via your Project instance.
 First, modify the properties of the existing job, then update it using the update_job() method.
+You can modify properties and configuration fields of the Job object.
 This method returns an HTTP response indicating the status of the update operation.
 The response also includes the updated job definition.

 >>> project.update_job(job)